oscararriazagomez10/aws-developer-journey/labs/01-iam-user-management/Readme.md

 ## Overview

-This lab focuses on managig identities and permissions using AWS Identity and Access Management (IAM)
+This hands-on lab focuses on AWS Identity and Access Management (IAM), one of the core security services in AWS.

-The objective was to gain hands-on experience creating users, groups and policies while following AWS security best practices.
+The purpose of this lab is to gain practical experience creating and managing IAM users, groups, policies and configuring AWS CLI while following AWS security best practices.

 ---